lmedin1/McCreebot/README.md

 ------

 A class project: McCreebot is a discord bot with fixed conversations + a magic 8ball interaction and a dice roller.
-He is based around the character Jesse McCree from Blizzard's first person shooter "Overwatch".
+His interactions are based around the character Jesse McCree from Blizzard's first person shooter "Overwatch".

 ------